Internships and Experiential Learning

 - College eventually ends — networks keep growing throughout your career.
 Your internship is where and how you get a network started.

-For information, please contact Brandi Mandzak, Internship and Employer Relations Coordinator.
+For information, please contact Brandi Mandzak, Director of External Relations and Professional Development Services.

 Find Your Opportunity in Cleveland